By Stefano De Maco, Social Media Manager and Vocal Coach

 I teach singing.
 Besides the intrinsic limits of the connection system (lag and latency in the first place), I Found especially my students utterly unaware of how to use personal devices in ways that were not playful or for everyday use.

-Yet there are a lot of resources on the net, I have discovered many new profiles that offer tutorials from the use of Google Doc, to how to get around latency, to how to set up an online lesson.
+Yet there are many resources on the net, I have discovered many new profiles that offer tutorials from the use of Google Doc, how to get around latency, and how to set up an online lesson.

 But we will talk about this next time, dedicated precisely to the tools to bring the online teaching activity with positive results.